- Política y regulación de cuidado médico

 - Total number of full-time employees each month

-- Average hours worked by each employee each month
+- Average hours worked by each employee per month

-- Whether insurance was offered to each full-time employee
+- Health insurance offer details for each full-time employee

-- The type of insurance coverage offered (if applicable)
+- Type of insurance coverage offered (if applicable)

-- Monthly cost to each employee for the lowest-cost, self-only minimum essential coverage providing minimum value that is offered
+- Monthly cost to each employee for the lowest-cost, self-only minimum essential coverage providing MV that is offered

-- Proof that 95% or more of full-time employees and their dependents were offered minimum essential coverage
+- Proof that 95% or more of full-time employees and their dependents were offered minimal essential coverage

 Submitting Your Required ACA Forms to the IRS